Paul W. Litchfield: World War II

 In 1943, he was responsible for the establishment of a research and development department in the company.
 The department developed various items which would be of great help to the United States military during its involvement in World War II.
 Among the items produced were the first practical airplane tire, long-haul conveyor belts, hydraulic disc brakes for airplanes, the first pneumatic truck tire, and a bullet-sealing fuel tank for military airplanes.
 The research department provided work for 250 research scientists.
 Under his direction the company became the 10 largest company producing aircraft and airplane parts during the war era, in the United States.
 It employed 37,000 workers.
 The company manufactured F4U Corsair fighter planes for the U.S. Military.

+Organizer, Volunteer, and Philanthropist, Akron Area Council, Boy Scouts of America

+Paul Litchfield first became involved in Scouting in 1913, 3 years after the founding of the Boy Scouts of America.
+He helped organize the Akron Council (later the Akron Area Council and now the Great Trail Council).
+He served as Council President from 1918-1919 and was a member of the council Board of Trustees.

+When H. Karl Butler died in 1926, he left 414 acres to the Akron Area Council for Camp Manatoc but with the condition that the council raise $100,000 within five years to expand and improve the quality of the camp.
+In 1931, Litchfield and the Goodyear Tire and Rubber Company donated $38,888.88; the B.F.
+Goodrich Company donated $33,333.34; and the Firestone Tire and Rubber Company donated $27,777.78 fulfilling the condition of Butler's will.